Olbers' paradox: Flux form

 The flux form can be shown by dividing the universe into a series of concentric shells, 1 light year thick.
-A certain number of stars will be in the shell, say, 1,000,000,000 to 1,000,000,001 light years away.
-If the universe is homogeneous at a large scale, then there would be four times as many stars in a second shell between 2,000,000,000 and 2,000,000,001 light years away.
-However, the second shell is twice as far away, so each star in it would appear one quarter as bright as the stars in the first shell.
+For example, one shell would stretch from 1,000,000,000 to 1,000,000,001 light years away.
+A certain number of stars will be in each shell.
+If the universe is homogeneous at a large scale, then there would be four times as many stars in a shell twice as far away, between 2,000,000,000 and 2,000,000,001 light years away.
+However, since the second shell is twice as far away, each star in it would appear one quarter as bright as the stars in the first shell.
 Thus the total light received from the second shell is the same as the total light received from the first shell.
 Thus each shell of a given thickness will produce the same net amount of light regardless of how far away it is.
-That is, the light of each shell adds to the total amount.
+The light of each shell adds to the total amount.
 Thus the more shells, the more light; and with infinitely many shells, there would be an infinitely bright night sky.

 If intervening gas is added to this infinite model, the light from distant stars will be absorbed.
 However, that absorption will heat the gas, and over time the gas itself will begin to radiate.
 With this added feature, the sky would not be infinitely bright, but every point in the sky would still be like the surface of a star.

-The flux form assumes a static universe age.
-With a finite age, only a limited volume of the universe contributes to light on Earth, resolving the paradox.

 Another way to describe the flux version is to suppose that the universe were not expanding and always had the same stellar density; then the temperature of the universe would continually increase as the stars put out more radiation.
 After something like 10^{23} years, the universe would reach the average surface temperature of a star.

-However, the universe is only 13.8 billion (10^{10}) years old, eliminating the paradox.
+The flux form of the paradox is resolved because the flux is not infinite: the number of visible stars is limited by the age of the universe.